Department Chair: Rodger Narloch

 An exploration of the ways in which we construct a world of things and events from the flow of stimulus energy.
 Covers such topics as color vision, form perception, perception of space and movement, perceptual constancies, and music and speech perception.
 Prerequisite: 111.
 Offered every year.

 The study of the higher mental processes.
 Special emphasis is given to perception, memory, attention, imagery, problem solving, decision making, and language.
 Prerequisite: 111.
 Offered every year.

 340 Physiological Psychology.
 (4)

-A survey of topics of psychology of the individual from the perspective of biopsychology.
-Topics will include behavior genetics, neuroanatomy, sensation and perception, learning and memory, drives, emotion, language and abnormal behavior.
+A survey of psychological topics of psychology from the biological perspective.
+Topics may include behavior genetics, neuroanatomy, sensation and perception, learning and memory, drives, emotion, language and abnormal behavior.
+Physiological psychology typically includes a hands-on laboratory component involving either empirical research with rats or sheep brain anatomy.
 Prerequisite: 235.
-Offered every year.
+Offered every semester.

 342 Psychopharmacology.
 (4)

 This course is designed to familiarize students with current drugs including antipsychotics, antidepressants, antianxiety agents, and drugs of abuse.
 An emphasis will be placed on the action of these drugs at the synaptic level, indications and contraindications for their use, and potential side effects.
 Prerequisite: 111.
 Typically offered every other year.

 343 Health Psychology.
 (4)